 The third step in quality control is the review of the EIQ by a Quality Assurance Specialist (reviewer).
 Each Quality Assurance Specialist will first review the highest priority accounts in order to ensure that they receive thorough scrutiny.
 The reviewer will pace their review work throughout the year to ensure that enough time is allotted to adequately review all EIQs.
-As described in Section A-6, the reviewer verifies the completeness of the EIQ, the suitability of the applied emissions determination methodology, the validity of submitted emissions rates, and the accuracy of technical details.
+As described in Section A6, the reviewer verifies the completeness of the EIQ, the suitability of the applied emissions determination methodology, the validity of submitted emissions rates, and the accuracy of technical details.
 The reviewer also compares the emissions rates reported on the EIQ with the numbers contained in such other databases as the national Acid Rain Database; any discrepancies are investigated and resolved.
 The reviewer also uses electronic reports and electronic review tools to identify questionable data.

 Upon completion of the review by the Quality Assurance Specialist, the EIQ data are entered into the STARS by data management staff.
+If EIQ data were submitted in electronic format, the reviewer uploads the data directly into STARS, and forwards any necessary corrections to data entry staff.
 When all data have been entered or updated, the data management staff review the site-wide criteria pollutant totals to make certain that they match the totals submitted by the company and/or approved by the quality assurance staff.
-The criteria pollutants totals are then sent to the submitting company for a final review.
+The pollutant totals are then sent to the submitting company for a final review.

 When at least 95 percent of the accounts in an EIQ cycle have been closed, the Quality Assurance Team conducts a global quality assurance survey of all data in STARS.
-This process, which leads to the identification of incorrect or suspicious data, is detailed in Section A-6.
+This process, which leads to the identification of incorrect or suspicious data, is detailed in Section A6.